ROCm/hipfort/docs/tutorials/hipfftw-examples.rst

 The one difference that matters: the ``in`` and ``out`` arguments are **device** pointers.
-FFTW declares them ``void*``, so a pointer from ``hipMalloc`` passes straight through, but host arrays do not work.
+FFTW declares them ``void*``, so a pointer from ``hipMalloc`` — or from ``fftw_alloc_real``/``fftw_alloc_complex`` — passes straight through, but a plain Fortran host array does not work.

-Every program on this page is complete and self-contained, and is built and run as part of the hipFORT test suite.
-The tests live in ``test/f2003/hipfftw``.
-Unlike the other FFT libraries there is no Fortran 2008 variant, because the FFTW API is pointer-based throughout and gains nothing from Fortran array pointers.
+Every program on this page is complete and self-contained, and is built and run as part of the hipFORT test suite when the installed hipFFT is recent enough (hipFFT 1.0.22 and later, and 1.0.23 and later for the ``many`` and guru programs).
+Each program lives in ``test/f2003/hipfftw``.
+Unlike the other FFT libraries there is no Fortran 2008 version, because the FFTW API is pointer-based throughout and gains nothing from Fortran array pointers.

-For the cuFFT-style interface to the same library, see :doc:`hipfft-examples`.
+For the cuFFT-style interface to the same library, see the :doc:`hipFFT examples <hipfft-examples>`.
+For direct access to rocFFT, see the :doc:`rocFFT examples <rocfft-examples>`.

 Transform workflow
 ==================